SharePoint/sp-dev-docs/docs/spfx/library-component-tutorial.md

 ## How to consume a third-party SPFx library (for local testing)

 1. Run `npm link` from the root directory of library solution.
 In this case, it would be from the **corporate-library** folder.
 1. Right after creating the symbolic link to your new SPFx library component, don't forget to run at least once `gulp build`.
 Compile your library component at least once in order to be able to import it as a module into a different project.
-Remember that the **package.json** says that `"main": "lib/index.js"`, therefore, that location needs to exist prior to any **import** attempt.
+Remember that the **package.json** says that `"main": "lib/index.js"`, so that location needs to exist before any **import** attempt.
 1. This will create a local npm link to the library with the name, which is provided in the **package.json**.
 1. Create a web part project in a **separate project folder, so not in the library project folder structure**, following the instructions from [here](https://docs.microsoft.com/sharepoint/dev/spfx/web-parts/get-started/build-a-hello-world-web-part#to-create-a-new-web-part-project).
 Name your web part **CorporateWebPart**.
 1. From the root of the new web part folder, run the command `npm link corporate-library`
 1. This will create a symbolic link to that locally built library in to the web part and will make it available to your web part.
-1. Open the web part solution in your preferred editor and navigate to **src\webparts\corporateWebPart\CorporateWebPartWebPart.ts**
+1. Open the web part solution in your preferred editor and navigate to **src/webparts/corporateWebPart/CorporateWebPartWebPart.ts**
 1. Add an import to refer to your library:

-    ```ts
+    ```typescript
     import * as myLibrary from 'corporate-library';
     ```

-1. Change the `render` method as follows:
+1. Change the `render()` method as follows:

     ```typescript
     public render(): void {